dployr-io/dployr-examples/nextjs/README.md

-# Next.js Implementation
+# Old County Times - Next.js Edition

-This directory contains the Next.js version of the Dployr Times newspaper application.
+This directory contains the Next.js version of the Old County Times newspaper application.